Operation David: Events elsewhere

 The French Seventh Army drove forward on the northern flank and advanced elements reached Breda on 11 May.
 They found that the Moerdijk bridges had been captured by German paratroops, cutting the link between southern and northern Holland and forcing the Dutch Army to retire north towards Amsterdam and Rotterdam.
 The French collided with the 9th Panzer Division and the advance of the 25e Division d'Infanterie Motorisée was stopped by German infantry, tanks and Ju 87 (Stuka) dive-bombers as the 1ère Division Légère Mécanisée was forced to retreat.
 (French heavy tanks were still on trains south of Antwerp.)
 The Breda variant had been thwarted in fewer than two days and on 12 May, Gamelin ordered the Seventh Army to cancel the plan and cover Antwerp.
 The Seventh Army retired from the Bergen op Zoom–Turnhout Canal Line 20 mi from Antwerp, to Lierre 10 mi away on 12 May; on 14 May the Dutch surrendered.

 In Belgium, the Albert Canal defence line was based on the fortress of Eben-Emael and was broken when German glider troops landed on the roof and captured it by noon on 11 May; two bridges over the Maas (Meuse) were captured at Maastricht.
 The disaster forced the Belgian Army to retreat towards the line from Antwerp to Louvain on 12 May, far too soon for the French First Army to arrive and dig in.
 The French Corps de Cavalerie had reached the Gembloux Gap on 11 May and officers reported that the area had been far less fortified by the Belgians than expected.
 Anti-tank defences had not been built and there were no trenches or concrete fortifications; there were some Cointet-elements (steel barriers) but none of the anti-tank mines supposed to protect them.
 Some of the Cointet-elements were so poorly sited that a French officer asked if the Germans had been asked where to put them.
 Prioux tried to persuade Billotte and Georges to scrap the Dyle Plan and revert to the Escaut Plan but with the 1st Army Group moving, Georges decided against changing the plan but Blanchard was ordered to accelerate the advance of the First Army, to arrive a day early on 14 May.

-On 15 May, the Germans attacked the First Army along the Dyle Line, causing the meeting engagement that Gamelin had tried to avoid.
+On 15 May, the Wehrmacht attacked the First Army along the Dyle Line, causing the meeting engagement that Gamelin had tried to avoid.
 The First Army repulsed the XVI Panzer Corps during the Battle of Gembloux (14–15 May), but GQG realised too late that the attack they were facing was a diversion; the main German attack had come further south, where Army Group B had burst through the lightly defended Ardennes.